 The Oregon Explorer, a collaboration between Oregon State University Libraries and the Institute for Natural Resources, is a web-based natural resources digital library that integrates data from state and federal agencies, local governments, university scientists, and citizens.
 Oregon Explorer helps inform decisions and actions affecting Oregon's natural environment.
 In 2008 Phase 1 of the Oregon Hazards Explorer was released - a web-based reporting tool that allows users to access Oregon hazards data from multiple state and federal agencies and report on known hazards for specific areas of interest.
 Funding for development of the Hazards Explorer was provided by the Oregon Department of Land Conservation and Development through a grant from the Federal Emergency Management Agency.

 Beginning early 2011, most of Oregon's Flood Insurance Rate Map (FIRM) panels are available for download for free through the Oregon Hazards Explorer.
-These are the same maps available for a cost at FEMA’s map service center (http://msc.fema.gov), and finding your panel of interest is much easier.
+These maps are also available at FEMA’s map service center (http://msc.fema.gov).
 Blue panels are in the new digital format; pink are the older “paper” panels that have not been modernized.
 NOTE: Due to project delays, Tillamook County and rural Washington County are still in the older paper format and final release of the modernized version not expected until middle to late 2015.